vmkhot/Comparative-Genomics-Verruco/Notes/Theory.md

 - IQtree fastbootstrap - how long does it take? use the time option on the command line?

 Things to do:

 1. Run metaerg again on all folders
-2. move all the .faa files into one folder.
 2. update tree_of_mags and orthologues again
 3. Run species tree again with PROTGAMMALG in RAXML
 4. Inspect tree
 5. Find out about genomes in the sister clade (DAMON??)
 6. Run Orthologues script with --minimum_representation argument